matrixorigin/matrixorigin.io/docs/MatrixOne/Tutorial/gorm-golang-crud-demo.md

 go run gorm_insert.go
 ```

-Similarly, the terminal will output SQL statements.
-You can use a MySQL client to verify if the data has been successfully inserted into the table.
+Similarly, you can use a MySQL client to verify if the data has been successfully inserted into the table.

 ```sql
 mysql> select * from users;